ncmreynolds/muthur/README.md

 ...anybody familiar with Linux will know this is a naïve and potentially dangerous way to install things.
 This how-to is not for people with your level of knowledge, and obviously feel free to check the very simple script in that link before running it.

+This script may take ten minutes or more to complete so be patient.

-You will need to configure MUTHUR before anything will work, enter the command...
+You will then need to configure MUTHUR before anything will work, enter the command...

 ```
 muthur/configure.sh
 ```

 ...which will prompt you for the following information.
+These are horrible long strings, but make sure you get them right.

 - Your Telegram bot API token
 - Your list of numerical Telegram user IDs which must be separated with commas
 - Your Azure text-to-speech API key
 - Your Azure text-to-speech service region

 Once you've put these in it will configure MUTHUR and start the services.
+It should say 'muthur systemd[1]: Started muthur.service - muthur' once it is finished.

-If you want to reconfigure things later, for example to add another user, you can run the same command again later.
+If you want to reconfigure things later, for example to add another Telegram user, you can run the same command again.

 That's it, you should be done.
-If you message your bot or the group chat with something that has '/say' at the start then it should just come out of the Raspberry Pi default audio output.
+If you message your bot or the group chat with something that has '/say' at the start then speech should just come out of the Raspberry Pi default audio output.

 ## Forcing audio out onto the jack plug